 Because chemotherapy affects both healthy cells and tumor cells, side effects can occur.
 These vary depending on the type of drug and the individual.

 Medications may be given to help prevent seizures.
-These medications are called anti-seizure medica-tions or anticonvulsants.
-There are several different anti-seizure medications available such as Keppra, Tegretol, Depakote, Neurontin, and Phenobarbitol.
-If your loved one is taking an anti-seizure medication as part of the treatment plan and either it does not work or causes unpleasant side effects, the doctor will be able to switch to a different medication.
+These medications are called anti-seizure medications or anticonvulsants.
+There are several different anti-seizure medications available such as Keppra, Tegretol, Depakote, Neurontin, and phenobarbitol.
+If your loved one is taking an anti-seizure medication as part of the treatment plan and either it does not work or causes unpleasant side effects, the doctor can switch to a different medication.